 Misconception 1).
-Bouma's law can be succinctly summarized as saying that 'critical distance for crowding is about half the target's eccentricity (Bouma, 1970)'.
+Bouma's law can, succinctly and unequivocally, be summarized as saying that 'critical distance for crowding is about half the target's eccentricity, $d \approx 0.5 \varphi$ (Bouma, 1970)'.

 In a sense that is of course correct: Bouma's law is based on an experiment on letter triplets described in a Nature paper by Bouma (1970); it governs how crowding depends on the flankers' distance to the target and specifies the minimum distance for the interference as being approximately half the eccentricity value.
-However, the simplicity of the above statement's phrasing and the attribution are deceptive and give rise to a number of misunderstandings.
-Three of these I wish to address here: (1) generality and the role of Gestalt mechanisms; (2) whether critical distance can be seen as a critical window, and (as the main point here) (3) the role of a constant term and what constitutes a law.
+It operates over at least a hundredfold range.
+However, the simplicity of the above statement's phrasing and the attribution are deceptive and can give rise to a number of misunderstandings.
+Three of these I wish to address here: (1) the law's generality and the role of Gestalt mechanisms; (2) whether critical distance can be seen as a critical window, and (as the main point here) (3) what is meant by the word 'about', the role of a constant term, and what constitutes a law.